-Urgent and frequently used medication (e.g. asthma inhalers) may be kept by the student who is then responsible for it.
-Spare medication such as an inhaler, clearly marked with the student's name and form will be held in a secure place by the designated first aider if supplied.
+Urgent and frequently used medication (e.g. asthma inhalers) may be kept by the pupil who is then responsible for it, unless the child is at primary school.
+In this case the medication will be kept by the class teacher and use will be recorded centrally on Smartlog using the medical tracker.
+Spare medication such as an inhaler, clearly marked with the pupil's name and form will be held in a secure place by the first aider if supplied.